 I’m not sure what’s next.
 Water moccasins?
 They’ll be coming out soon.
 Screaming pterodactyls?
-One of those might swoop down grab Roo in her claws to fly her up to a neighboring cliff.
+One of those might swoop down grab Roo in her claws to fly her up to eat her in full view up on a neighboring cliff.
 Who knows.
 The whole damned country is filled with hazard.
 There’s danger at every turn.
 Anywhere there aren’t snakes, there’s someone with a poodle whose toenail polish they don’t want to scuff yelling at you to put your dog on a leash.
 Anyplace a dog can run free, they risk everything from pit vipers to grizzly bears, from beavers to badgers, all of whom Roo has encountered and, so far, survived.
 And I have to admit, now that she’s back in the pink, Roo does not look like a dog whose luck is going to run out any time soon.

 Still.
 The best thing would be a year or so up at one of those sanatoriums in the Swiss Alps.
 If any of you has a room booked that you can’t use, you know where to send the tickets.
 Don’t tell Roo, though.
 She thinks she’s already there.